Itō Hirobumi: Legacy

 However, his legacy is also deeply controversial, particularly due to his role as Resident-General of Korea and his part in the process that led to Korea's annexation.
 While some interpretations, such as that of Takii Kazuhiro, emphasize his commitment to gradualism, civilization-building, and constitutionalism, even in his approach to Korea, he is widely viewed in Korea as a symbol of Japanese imperialism.
 The ideology of Japanese imperialism in Korea during his time developed a distinctive cultural cast; the shared history and ethnicity with Koreans permitted the Japanese to imagine a degree of commonality not available to Western colonialists.
 Itō and others used rhetoric like the "family metaphor" to justify Japanese political and social subordination of Korea as a "natural" hierarchy between an "older" and "younger" brother.

 Takii Kazuhiro's scholarship presents Itō not as an unprincipled opportunist, but as a "statesman of knowledge" (chi no seijika) who consistently pursued a vision of a strong, civilized, and constitutional Japanese state.
 This interpretation highlights Itō's lifelong emphasis on education, the acquisition of practical knowledge, and the gradual development of popular participation in government as essential components of nation-building.
 His efforts to integrate the imperial institution into a modern constitutional framework and to balance executive power with parliamentary mechanisms were central to his political project.

-The complexities of his legacy are reflected in the contrasting ways he is remembered: in Japan, often as a great modernizer, and in Korea, as a key figure in its colonization.
-His assassination by An Jung-geun is a stark reminder of the deep enmities engendered by Japan's imperial expansion.
-Reconciling these different facets of Itō Hirobumi's life and impact remains an ongoing task for historians.